wordofwarning/wordofwarning.org/current/2015-domestic/clarke/index.md

 *Presented by* Word of Warning, The Guinness Partnership *during* [Domestic II](/current/2015-domestic)

 ####In Brief
-Liz Clarke channels a version of herself; her alter ego Betty Bruiser: a hardcore Haus Frau in a strangly nostalgic peep into a twisted domestic scene.
-Join her as she whistfully wrangles with her white goods and merges with her machines.
+Liz Clarke channels a version of herself; her alter ego Betty Bruiser: a hardcore Haus Frau in a strangely nostalgic peep into a twisted domestic scene.
+Join her as she wistfully wrangles with her white goods and merges with her machines.

 ####Venue + Booking Details, for Domestic II
 Dates: Thursday 24 September 2015, 7.30pm